 There are two types of seal found around the British Isles – the common seal and the grey seal.
-Both are relatively common and are even seeing their numbers increase – an issue which some say is responsible for reducing fish stocks and leads to concerns from sea anglers (read more about seals and sea fishing in this article).
-Other species of seals, such as the harp seal, hooded seal and ringed seal are very occasional visitors to the British Isles, and any sightings of these species are extremely rare.
+Both are relatively common and are even seeing their numbers increase – an issue which some say is responsible for reducing fish stocks (read more about seals and sea fishing in this article).
+Other species of seals, such as the harp seal, hooded seal and ringed seal are very occasional visitors to the British Isles but any sightings of these species are extremely rare and confined to the colder waters of northern Scotland.

 - Scientific name: Phoca vitulina